 | EdgeStar IB250SS | Cube | 50 lbs | 25 lbs | Check Price |

-How We Chose These Ice Makers Picks
+How We Chose These Undercounter Ice Maker Picks

 We selected these models based on ice type preference, production capacity, bin storage, ease of installation, and owner-reported reliability.
 We prioritized units with stainless steel interiors and self-cleaning features.